Employment Law

 • Boxing Day: Every December 26

-Stat Holiday Pay Rules in BC: How It Works
+Stat Holiday Pay Rules in BC

 Employees in BC are entitled to stat holiday pay if they meet the following conditions:

-How to Calculate Stat Holiday Pay in BC
+Calculating Stat Holiday Pay in BC

-1. Add up the employee’s total wages (excluding overtime) earned in the 30 calendar days before the holiday.
+1. Add up the employee’s total wages (excluding overtime) earned in the 30 calendar days before the holiday

-2. Divide this amount by the number of days worked during that period.
+2. Divide this amount by the number of days worked during that period

 Example: If you earned $3,000 in the 30 days before the holiday and worked 15 days during that period: